jsiwhitehead/refluent/README.md

   })
 ```

-I.e. `next` is used if present (important for composition, see below), then `children` (called if a function), or finally just `null`.
+I.e. `next` is used if present (important for composition, see below), then `children` (called if a render prop), or finally just `null`.

-#### Refactoring and composition
+### Refactoring and composition

 As `yield` accepts any component, this can be used for composition.
-In particular, with the help of the default `yield`, the following are equivalent:
+Specifically, with the help of the default `yield`, the following are equivalent:

 ```typescript
 r